 Creative Wellbeing is a non-profit social enterprise providing free and inclusive creative activities to enhance personal and community wellbeing.

 Primarily based in Carlisle, Cumbria, we currently deliver a drop-in session at the Citadel Railway Station every Friday morning 10-12.
-We offer a comprehensive and diverse range of activities and regular weekly pursuits.
-We have worked successfully in West Cumbria and will be returning to Allerdale and Copeland later this year and will further develop delivery to other areas in Cumbria, the UK and beyond.
+We offer a comprehensive and diverse range of activities and regular weekly creative pursuits.
+In early 2018 we also delivered 56 sessions in multiple venues in West Cumbria and we’re hoping to return to Allerdale and Copeland later this year.
+In 2019 we will be developing delivery to other areas in Cumbria, the UK and beyond.

 Creative Wellbeing brings together creative and healthcare professional networks, with the support and cooperation of local and national people-focussed services, to support individuals through engagement in creativity, in all its diverse forms.